-Last week, I found out that I passed the December CFA Level I exam.
+In January 2017, I found out that I passed the 2016 December CFA Level I exam.
 The results email arrived shortly after 3am my time, and I’m fairly confident that my excited/relieved screams woke up everyone in my building.
 Why the excitement?
-Out of the nearly 60,000 candidates who sat for the exam, only 43% of them passed, which means that 57% (roughly 34,000 people) are now wondering what they did wrong.
-I’ve had a few people contact me for advice already, so I figured I might as well share my process here.
+Out of the nearly 60,000 candidates who sat for the exam, only 43% of them passed, which means that 57% (roughly 34,000 people) are left wondering what they did wrong.
+People contact me for advice often, so I figured I might as well share my process here.

 What is "CFA"?

 CFA stands for Chartered Financial Analyst.
-The CFA charter is a well-respected, globally recognized financial designation.
+The CFA® designation is a well-respected, globally recognized financial credential.
 To become a charterholder, you have to successfully pass three intense investment-related examinations and have four years of experience in the investment decision-making world.
-Everyone has their own motivations for trying to become a CFA charterholder.
+Everyone has their own motivations for trying to become a CFA® charterholder.
 For me, it’s mostly about formal finance training, credibility, and my future plans for ReisUP.
 While I have four years of experience as a hedge fund analyst, I don’t have a finance degree or an MBA.
-I feel that obtaining the CFA charter and all the knowledge that comes with it will make me a better analyst and business owner.
-Time will tell.
+I feel that obtaining the CFA® designation and all the knowledge that comes with it will make me a better analyst and business owner.

 Let me preface the rest of this post with the following:

-- My job allows me to multitask to the max, so I was able to study while working.
+My job allowed me to multitask to the max, so I was able to study while working.

-- I did not intend to study for only one month.
-I initially planned for three, but life, business, and CFP® coursework took priority in Sept/Oct.
+I did not intend to study for only one month.
+I initially planned for three, but life, business, and CFP® coursework took priority in Sept/Oct 2016.

-- I am in no way recommending that anyone study for just one month.
-However, if life gets in the way and a month is all you have, I’m living proof that it can be done.
+I am in no way recommending that anyone study for just one month.
+However, if life gets in the way and a month is all you have, here’s living proof that it can be done.

 HOW WELL DID I DO?